-November 19, 2015, is our first ever Day of Gratitude, in honor of Brittany Maynard’s birthday.
-Because Brittany shared her story and touched the lives of millions of people, more than half of the states and the District of Columbia introduced aid in dying legislation in 2015.
+November 19, 2015, was our first ever Day of Gratitude, in honor of Brittany Maynard’s birthday.
+Because Brittany shared her story and touched the lives of millions of people, more than half of the states introduced aid in dying legislation in 2015.

 Brittany’s courage at the end of her life and her selflessness in her final days were monumental in our mission to provide relief to those suffering at the end of life.

 Because of Brittany, her family and friends, and the millions of Americans moved to action by her story, death-with-dignity legislation was introduced in half of all US states this year.
 And after our recent victory in California, one quarter of all Americans are now guaranteed a full range of end-of-life options.

 Although Brittany Maynard’s death was one year ago today, her spirit lives on.
 She was a bright, vibrant light who cared about her community, her family, and the world she left behind.
 She was a tireless advocate for end-of-life choice and her passion for justice changed the world.
 We remember her, and honor her wishes everyday by working to ensure that every American has the end-of-life options she fought so hard for.
 Our gratitude is immeasurable.

 The release of never-before-seen excerpts of Maynard’s original video, recorded in Aug.
 2014, which launched this historic partnership one year ago today on Oct.
 6, 2014, comes one day after California Gov. Jerry Brown signed a death-with-dignity bill inspired by her to become law.